Types of Lamination

 Lastly, by laminating something you can protect it from UV light.
 Unfortunately ultraviolet light damages paper and will significantly alter the look and/or the lifespan of the piece.
 So have it laminated to avoid those issues.

-Matte Laminating
+Matte Lamination

-Matte laminating, is also referred to as matte lamination, which is a finishing technique used in printing and design to give printed materials a non-glossy, matte appearance.
+Matte lamination, is also referred to as matte lamination, which is a finishing technique used in printing and design to give printed materials a non-glossy, matte appearance.
 This is also commonly referred to as “flat”.
 It involves applying a matte film coating onto the surface of a printed document or packaging.

 This type of lamination is non-reflective and versatile in that it can be used across all types of themes such as premium looks, rustic or to look as simple and affordable as possible.
 Matte is classic and a big favorite of ours.